zx80/flask-simple-auth/README.md

 - `param`

-  HTTP or JSON parameter or password authentication.
+  HTTP or JSON parameter for password authentication.
   User name and password are passed as request parameters.

   The following configuration directives are available: